-Information is sought from a range of sources in the assessment of ADHD for children, including interviews with parents and or carers, questionnaires and observations of the child or young person during their assessment tasks.
+Information is sought from a range of sources in the assessment of autism for children and adolescents, including interviews with parents/carers, questionnaires and observations of the child or young person during their assessment tasks.

 The interactions, observations, developmental history, and other information collected throughout the assessment are evaluated against the diagnostic criteria outlined in the DSM-5-TR.